Skip to main content

 In this guide, I’m walking you through how to rent a car in Montenegro.
 Renting a car in Montenegro is pretty easy, but the roads can be dangerous.
 Learn more about whether or not you should rent a car and drive in Montenegro.

 I’ve shared a lot of helpful information about traveling in Montenegro but one thing I wanted to talk more about is renting a car in Montenegro.
-I’ve rented a car in countries all over the world, including Norway, Iceland, Bali, Portugal, Greece, Italy, and the US but I’m always wary because each country is so different.
+I’ve rented a car in countries all over the world, including Norway, Iceland, Bali (a scooter), Portugal, Greece, Italy, and the US but I’m always wary because each country is so different.
 Countries have different driving laws, and systems and even drive on different sides of the road!
 It can be overwhelming.

 Read Next | My 10-Day Montenegro Itinerary